samcaf/ResolvedEnergyCorrelators/README.md

 - **Jet Properties**:

-  Basic properties of jets -- useful for testing the structure of the C++ code and for seeing how python histograms can be plotted
+  Basic properties of jets -- useful for testing the structure of the C++ code and for seeing how python histograms can be plotted.

 - **New Angles on Energy Correlators**: